 Device Setting Button: Enter the setting page for a device.
 This is not accessible when the device is disconnected from Sollae Cloud.

-Device Expand Button: Expand view of a single device.
+Device Expand Button: Expand the view of a single device.

 Device Dashboard Panel: Contain the visualization of all individual ports of the device.
 Each port visualization, or we can refer to as a port widget, consists of a port name label, port description, event/action/alarm/schedule indicators (only turn up if you enable event/action/alarm/schedule for the port), and the data visualization for this port.